nathanshelly/.files/utilities/git/README.md

 ## [`alias.zsh`](./alias.zsh)

 Defines various useful `git` aliases.
 Most of these aliases avoid using pagers when possible.
-Additionally, many of them depend on aliases defined in [`./gitconfig`](./gitconfig) to avoid redundant configuration.

 A few of my most used: